100 Notable alumni of

 -

-Jenny Oaks Baker is a Grammy nominated American violinist and former member of the National Symphony Orchestra.
-She has released eighteen studio albums, several of which have topped or nearly topped Billboard charts.
+Jenny Oaks Baker is an American violinist.
+She has been nominated for a Grammy Award, and is a former member of the National Symphony Orchestra.
+Baker has released twenty studio albums, several of which have ranked high on the Billboard charts.

 -